ChangedNameTo/MarkovLearner/README.md

 0. Install the required dependencies if you don't already have them.
 1. Run `./shitposter.py`.
 2. Enter a board to train on - ex. /a/, /b/, /co/, /tv/, etc.
-3. Once training is finished, hit enter to generate a shitpost.
+3. Once training is finished, hit enter to generate a post.

 The command `train` will re-train the Markov chain on the same board.